AndrewArs/WeatherApp.BE.AspNetCore/README.md

 ----------

 ## To start the project
-1. Configure all dependecies
+1. Configure all dependencies
 2. Go to [Solution items folder](/Solution%20items)
-3. Run docker compose using script [start-docker-compose.bat](/Solution%20items/start-docker-compose.ps1) or execute this command in console `docker compose up -d --build`
+3. Run docker-compose using a script [start-docker-compose.bat](/Solution%20items/start-docker-compose.ps1) or execute this command in console `docker compose up -d --build`
 4. Run migration PowerShell script [migrate-database.bat](/Solution%20items/migrate-database.ps1) or execute two commands in console
     ```console
     dotnet build "..\"